mb-group/ai_journal_club/content/ai_pi_book/buzz_vs_reality.md

 ---

 ## **Automated Labs (Robotic or Self-Driving Labs)**

+### **What are they?**
+Automated labs combine robotics, laboratory automation hardware, and machine learning to execute experimental workflows with minimal human intervention.
+Self-driving labs extend this concept by integrating AI-driven experiment planning, real-time data analysis, and adaptive optimization loops that autonomously design the next experiments based on previous results.

 ### **1. The good wish**
 A fully automated laboratory that designs experiments, runs them robotically, learns from the results, and iterates autonomously—accelerating discovery with minimal human intervention.